dolphindb/release/1.20/README.md

 * Added 2 columns ('createTime' and 'lastActiveTime') to the output of function `getSessionMemoryStat` to record the session creation time and the last access time respectively.
 Corrected the value of the column 'remotePort'. (**1.20.2**)
 * Added 2 columns ('remoteIP' and 'remotePort') to the output of function `getConsoleJobs`. (**1.20.2**)
 * Function `backup` now supports parallel backup to improve efficiency. (**1.20.2**)
+* When a constant is assigned to a variable, an object will be copied to avoid the reduction in system efficiency caused by concurrent modification of the reference count during multi-threaded parallel computing. (**1.20.2**)
 * Improved the stability of the implementation of the RAFT consensus protocol. (**1.20.2**)
+* Used TCMalloc to manage the in-memory pool, which improved in-memory allocation efficiency, especially the allocation efficiency of small in-memory during multi-threaded parallel computing.
+Meanwhile, two problems were solved, firstly, the situation where the actual memory occupied by DolphinDB exceeds the set value of the configuration parameter maxMemSize, and secondly, the OOM issue where there is still in-memory remaining when creating a string. (**1.20.3**)
+* When using the function `saveText`, the maximum precision of a double type variable retains 15 digits. (**1.20.3**)
+* Imported an optional parameter 'useSystemTime' in crossSectionalAggregator.
+When it set to false, the output calculation time is the time of the event itself.
+This function could better support the playback of historical data for simulation. (**1.20.3**)
+* Use the logarithmic form of likelihood when using gaussianNB moudle for classification prediction, that makes it possible to use the model for classification in high-dimensional situations. (**1.20.3**)
+* Improved performance of `pca` function as changed to use the svd algorithm of lapack. (**1.20.3**)
+* Added parameters 'svdSolver' and 'randomState' to function `pca`. (**1.20.3**)
+* Added parameter 'regularizationCoeff' to function `logisticRegression`. (**1.20.3**)
+* Added parameter 'parallel' to function `backup` to support parallel backup. (**1.20.3**)
+* The configuration parameter 'dfsReplicaReliabilityLevel' now can take the value of 2, which means the replicas are distributed to different machines if resources permit. (**1.20.3**)

 > Bug fixes: